51169SohaAli/profile-card-builder/README.md

 # How to run
 Open index.html directly in browser
-For React part: use this code to run with vite cd react npm install npm run dev
+For React part: use this code to run with vite:
+1- cd react
+2- npm install
+3- npm run dev

 # Tech Used
 HTML, CSS, JavaScript and React